vuejs-translations/docs-cs/src/guide/reusability/plugins.md

 3. Add some global instance properties or methods by attaching them to [`app.config.globalProperties`](/api/application.html#app-config-globalproperties).

-4. A library that needs to perform some combination of the above (e.g. [vue-router](https://github.com/vuejs/vue-router-next)).
+4. A library that needs to perform some combination of the above (např. [vue-router](https://github.com/vuejs/vue-router-next)).

 ## Writing a Plugin {#writing-a-plugin}